Mimika Regency

 Mimika Regency is one of the regencies (kabupaten) in the Indonesian province of Central Papua.
-It covers an area of 21,693.51 km2, and had a population of 182,001 at the 2010 Census, but grew to 311,969 at the 2020 Census.
-The official estimate as at mid 2021 was 316,295.
-The administrative centre is the town of Timika, which lies within Mimika Baru District, which had 144,893 inhabitants in mid 2021.
+It covers an area of 21,693.51 km2, and had a population of 182,001 at the 2010 Census, which grew to 311,969 at the 2020 Census.
+The official estimate as of mid-2024 was 492,896 - a 58% gain from 2020.
+The administrative centre is the town of Timika, which lies within Mimika Baru District, which had 143,367 inhabitants in mid-2023 but this figure officially more than doubled to 318,679 in mid 2024.
+The regency covers the entire south coast of its province.
+The only other coastal regency of Central Papua is Nabire Regency, covering the north coast.

 History

 On 8 October 1996, the Minister of Home Affairs in Jayapura designated Mimika as an Administrative District.
-After being formed into an Administrative Regency, the District area was determined to consist of: Mimika Timur (East Mimika) District, Mimika Barat (West Mimika) District, Agimuga District and the expansion area of Mimika Baru District which is domiciled in Timika.
+After being formed into an Administrative Regency, the District area was determined to consist of: Mimika Timur (East Mimika) District, Mimika Barat (West Mimika) District, Agimuga District, and the expansion area of Mimika Baru District which is domiciled in Timika.
 After approximately 4 (four) years of the implementation of the Administrative Regency administration, on 18 March 2000, the change of status from Administrative District to Definitive Regency was inaugurated by the Governor of Papua Province, Drs.
 JP Salossa, M.Si based on Law No.45 of 1999.

-Administrative Districts
+Administrative districts

-Mimika Regency in 2010 comprised twelve districts (kecamatan); by 2018 the number of districts had risen to eighteen, all of which are tabulated below with their populations at the 2010 Census and the 2020 Census, as well as the official estimates as at mid 2021.
-The table also includes the location of the district administrative centres, the number of administrative villages (133 rural desa and 19 urban kelurahan) within each district, and its post code.
+Mimika Regency in 2010 comprised twelve districts (distrik); by 2018 the number of districts had risen to eighteen, all of which are tabulated below with their populations at the 2010 Census and the 2020 Census, as well as the official estimates as at mid-2024.
+The table also includes the location of the district administrative centres, the number of administrative villages within each district (totaling 133 rural kampung and 19 urban kelurahan) within each district, and its postcode.
+This includes Distrik Mimika Barat Tengah (Central West Mimika District) with Indonesia's highest postal code of 99976.

-Note: (a) the 2010 population is included in the figure for the district from which it was split off.
+Note: (a) the 2010 population is included in the figure for the district from which it was split off. (b) including one kelurahan - the District admin centre as named. (c) comprising 11 kelurahan (Dingo Narama, Kebun Sirih, Koperapoka, Kwamki, Otomona, Pasar Sentral, Perintis, Sempan, Timika Indah, Timika Jaya and Wanagon) and 3 desa. (d) comprising 3 kelurahan (Inauga, Kamoro Jaya and Wonosari Jaya) and 4 desa. (e) including 2 kelurahan (Karang Senang and Kuala Kencana).